How to achieve inner peace

 Learn To Relax

-Something that is vital to achieving inner peace is taking some time out of every day to relax and unwind.
+Something that is vital to finding inner peace is taking some time out of every day to let go, relax and unwind.

 For some, stretching and breathing exercises can really do the trick.
 For others, some activities help them to decompress.
 Examples of activities that can be helpful are yoga and other forms of light exercise.